mamund/vocabulary-manager/docs/vocabulary-markdown-format.md

 - deterministic enough to generate the HTML vocabulary artifact;
 - independent of API representation and interaction design.

 The vocabulary defines reusable semantic terms.
-API Story design determines how those terms are assembled into API resources, actions, inputs, and returns.
+API Story design determines how those terms are used in API resources, actions, inputs, returns, and interactions.

 ---